HardTy/some-monitoring-plugins/README.md

 # some-monitoring-plugins
-some small monitoring plugins for special services
+some small and stupid monitoring plugins for special services